Skip to content

 cost_warn_threshold: 10000

 The OpenAI API key is read from ~/.reyn/secrets.env via ${OPENAI_API_KEY} — no literal value in reyn.yaml.
-After setting the key with reyn secret set OPENAI_API_KEY, indexing with standard / light / strong works out of the box with no further configuration.
+Set it with reyn secret set OPENAI_API_KEY.

 For chat-side action retrieval specifically (= search_actions), see Guide: enable semantic search and the reyn embeddings CLI for cache management.